Streamlined Foreign Offshore Procedures – Quick Facts

 - If you failed to:

-- File a Foreign Bank Account Report (FBAR),
+- File a Foreign Bank Account Report (FBAR) and/or,

 - Failed to report income from foreign assets

-- And your failure was non-willful, then the IRS Streamlined Program – formally known as the Streamlined Foreign Offshore Procedures – allow you to resolve your non-compliance and avoid significant civil penalties, all for a much lower cost than a full Offshore Voluntary Disclosure Program submission.
+- And your failure was non-willful, then the IRS Streamlined Program – formally known as the Streamlined Foreign Offshore Procedures – allows you to resolve your non-compliance and avoid significant civil penalties, all for zero penalty – even though other US taxpayers otherwise identical facts but with more than the 35-day limit in all three of the last years, must disclose through the Streamlined Domestic Offshore Procedures and pay a 5%-of-undeclared-assets penalty.

 IRS Streamlined Program Requirements